ccleberg/cmc.pub/content/blog/2022-03-23-nextcloud-on-ubuntu.md

 # Results

 Voilà!
-You\'re all done and should be able to access Nextcloud from your domain or IP address.
+You're all done and should be able to access Nextcloud from your domain or IP address.

 See the screenshots below for the dashboard and a settings page on my instance of Nextcloud, using the `Breeze Dark` theme I installed from the Apps page.

 ![Nextcloud
 Dashboard](https://img.cleberg.net/blog/20220323-installing-nextcloud-on-ubuntu/nextcloud_dashboard.png)